tarleb/psht/README.md

 ## How it works

-PShT is a shell *function* and *library* that provides a simple and standardized way to step through slides.
-Any program or script can serve as a slide, as long as it's in the `_slides` subdirectory.
+PShT is a *library of POSIX shell functions*.
+It provides a simple and standardized way to step through slides.
+Any text file or script can serve as a slide, as long as it's in the `_slides` subdirectory.

 The `_slides` folder in the source repository can serve as an